castro-gzlz/TESS-cont/README.md

 1841178232698201216,No TIC ID found,**24.36** <br />
 1841177682942388608,No TIC ID found,**27.66**  </sup>

 Since those values (**2-28%**) are lower than the unphysical threshold of 100%, we cannot discard that they could be the origin of the transit signal found based on the TESS data alone (e.g. [Castro-González et al. 2020](https://ui.adsabs.harvard.edu/abs/2020MNRAS.499.5416C/abstract); [de Leon et al. 2021](https://ui.adsabs.harvard.edu/abs/2021MNRAS.508..195D/abstract)).
-This example reveals the necessity of higher-spatial resolution observations (e.g. ground-based photometry or spectroscopy) to confidently discard those contaminant sources.
+This example reveals the necessity of **higher-spatial resolution observations** (e.g. ground-based photometry or spectroscopy) to confidently **discard those contaminant sources**.

 ## Configuration file